41FUTURE/ChatBot/README.md

 # ChatBot
-A simple chatbot that uses the OpenAI API to generate responses based on user input.
 # OpenAI Chatbot

 This is a simple chatbot that uses the OpenAI API to generate responses based on user input.